forbbong9/TestSelection/README.md

 Our RTS Maven plugin integrate with Maven Surefire plugin, perform a static regression test selection on class level.

 ## Configuration
 Download our project to your local storage.
-Then install it locally.
+Then install it locally by running below in the project root directory.
 ```
 $ mvn clean install
 ```